-Our guest on Honest Conversations today is Derek Lemmon, Senior Project Manager at Clune Construction.
+Our guest on Behind the Builders today is Derek Lemmon, Senior Project Manager at Clune Construction.
 Derek has almost 10 years experience as a project manager and specializes in healthcare-related projects.
 Join us as we dive into Derek’s path through the construction industry, the value of mentorship in construction, his unique approach to managing stress, and more!

 Q: Can you give a brief overview of your story and your journey through the construction industry

 Derek: I started with an interest in construction when I was young.
 My dad worked in the trades and my mom’s an accountant so there was kind of this mix between blue collar and white collar backgrounds.
 I’ve always worked on job sites for family friends and folks that own smaller companies so I’ve been in and around the trades and the industry for a long time.

 Then when I was in school, I started as a business major but my roommate was actually a construction management major.
 I saw the things that he was learning in his coursework and drew an interest very quickly, so I changed majors there afterwards and the rest is kind of history.

 Q: Can you give a little bit of insight into what your first step into the construction industry was and how has that evolved as you’ve gone through it?

 Derek: My first role was a project engineer which is a role with a wide range of responsibilities and touchpoints with other teams, so you are kind of the glue between the superintendent, the project manager, the project coordinator, the project executives, etc. In that role you get to feel out the different sectors of the industry as a general contractor.

 As a construction management major you can go in several different directions.
 You can work for an owner, you can work for a general contractor, or you can work for a subcontractor like a plumber or a carpenter.
 I chose the general contractor route and so the entry level for that route is a project engineer.
 From there I transitioned to the level of assistant superintendent and I worked my way up to a project superintendent.